 - completed training at the Columbia Leadership Institute where she now facilitates fast-track, experiential leadership programs

 - earned accreditation to administer numerous professional development assessment tools to help families and individuals achieve greater performance and professional satisfaction.

 Ann has reviewed three published family business books and numerous published articles; her insights on a variety of family enterprise topics are solicited by the media and she has been quoted and published in many journals and newspapers.
 She has completed significant training and demonstrated expertise related to family systems and communication, governance and individual life stage development.

 She holds a Bachelor’s degree in Psychology, and an MBA from the University of Wisconsin-Madison, where she double-majored in Marketing and Supply Chain Management.

 She has held officer positions on several nonprofit boards, served on the boards of family businesses, and advised the Directors of family business boards.

 Ann enjoys a variety of fitness activities, nature, reading, writing, yoga, personal growth, meditation, cats and dogs, and especially time with family and friends.
 She is a natural morning person and greets the sunrise over Lake Mendota whenever she is at home in Madison, WI.
-Ann and her husband have two adult children, one son-in-law, a grandson and one beloved cat (also known affectionately as Ann’s “executive assistant”.)
-Ann works from Naples, FL “seasonally” (Jan-March) and travels extensively for work with clients from around the nation.
+Ann and her husband are blessed with two adult children who are married to wonderful partners; these couples have brought three amazing grandsons and a spectacular granddaughter into their lives.
+Ann works from Arizona “seasonally” and travels extensively for work with clients from around the nation.